yphil-dev/petrolette/README.md

 ### Usage

--   Navigate the tabs with < left and > right arrow keys (and r & t)
+-   Navigate the tabs with < left and > right arrow keys (and `r` & `t`)
--   Click the big "►" to view all tabs's images in a gallery
+-   Click the big "►" to view all the tab/category images in a gallery
--   Click the small, item's "►" to view all feed's images in a gallery
+-   Click the small, feed item's "►" to view all feed's images in a gallery
     -   Navigate the gallery's images with < left and > right arrow keys
     -   Exit the gallery by clicking outside it, or pressing the ESC key
 -   Use the "Manage feeds" link to access the "back office"